Deposit: Car Finance Jargon Busters

 The deposit you pay for a car finance deal is the initial lump sum to get your agreement started.
 You have the freedom to decide how much you want to pay as your deposit, however, if you’re looking to get a high-end vehicle, then those usually need a larger deposit so that the monthly payments won’t be too costly.

-As mentioned earlier, there are zero deposit deals that car finance companies offer.
+As mentioned earlier, there are zero downpayment deals that car loan companies offer.
 However, this kind of deal is typically available to borrowers who have excellent credit scores and strong credit histories.
 A zero deposit car finance deal may seem like a good idea but it’s important to check the interest rate that comes with it because it’s usually higher than if you pay a deposit for the car since you’re borrowing more money.
 Many car buyers opt to pay a big deposit to lower their monthly repayments.

 Benefits of Paying a Deposit